Government Policies and Regulations Influencing the Real Estate Market in Nigeria 2024

 3. Real Estate Investment Trusts (REITs) Regulation

 To attract more investment into the real estate sector, the Securities and Exchange Commission (SEC) has introduced regulations for Real Estate Investment Trusts (REITs).
 These regulations are designed to provide a clear framework for the operation of REITs, ensuring transparency and protecting investors.
-In 2024, REITs are becoming an increasingly popular investment vehicle, providing a way for individuals to invest in real estate without owning physical property.

 4. Building Codes and Standards